Can I use the packit service as soon as I install it into my repository?

-Since packit service builds your PRs in Fedora COPR build service, by using Packit-as-a-service, your software needs to comply with COPR rules.
-If any of these points are violated, we’ll remove the builds and may put you on a blacklist so you won’t be able to use the service again.
+Since Packit Service builds your PRs in Fedora Copr build service, by using Packit-as-a-service, your software needs to comply with Copr rules.
+If any of these points are violated, we'll remove the builds and may put you on a blocklist, so you won't be able to use the service again.

 We are working on simplifying the

 .packit.yaml so it's as small as possible.

 We will also handle all potentially backward incompatible changes of

 Spec file can be downloaded (see specific question below) from Fedora Pagure instead of having it included in the upstream repository.